 Dental drills are the most popular tools, occupying about 9% of the market.
 Dental devices include dental probes, mirrors, burs, and handpieces.
 Dental treatment has become less painful, time and cost-efficient, and more effective as technology advances.
 This article will discuss the top 7 trends expected to revolutionize the dental devices industry in 2023.

 The medical industry, in general, has already started to benefit from artificial intelligence, and so has the dental device industry.
 Even though it has been slow to adapt to the technology, it has aided in cases such as carry detection.
 In addition, artificial intelligence is expected to enable the early detection of malignant lesions through diagnostic imaging and aid inpatient and record management.

 Robots can also perform dental works that are minimally invasive procedures.
 Some of these include teeth cleaning and extractions.
 Though they are not widely available in many countries, this may change due to China’s successful implementation of dental robotics.

 2. Dental 3D Technology

 Dental treatment is expected to be less time-consuming and costly.
 3D printers have made this possible.
 Production of tooth replacements, crowns, and custom aligners is now easier.
 In addition, 3D printers create surgical tools; for instance, they can drill the guides needed for dental procedures.

 Losing your teeth can affect your self-esteem and confidence.
-3D teeth can, however, help fix this, and this is made possible by 3D technology.
-It helps shorten the process and produce quality teeth that look natural since dentists can get a digital impression of your arch and mouth.
+3D teeth can, however, help fix this, which is made possible by 3D technology.
+In addition, it helps shorten the process and produce quality teeth that look natural since dentists can get a digital impression of your arch and mouth.